Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 Example of a Sales Funnel

-Let’s explain the sales funnel stages with an example.
+To better illustrate how to build a sales funnel from scratch, let’s explore an example.
 Say you’ve created an ecommerce website that sells vintage dresses.

 Your target audience is females between 25 and 55 years of age, and they frequent Facebook a lot.

-One of the most effective and low-cost social media marketing tactics is to run a Facebook ad, driving traffic to your landing page.
-On your landing page, you can ask visitors to sign up for your email list or weekly newsletters.
+An effective way to know how to build a sales funnel from scratch is using low-cost social media marketing tactics.
+For instance, you can run a Facebook ad to drive traffic to your landing page.
+You can also ask visitors to sign up for your email list or weekly newsletters.

 Now, instead of prospects, you have leads who are moving along the sales funnel.